danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 - `amount: Compact<u256>` The *Amount of Funds* that have been credited to the *Sovereign Account* of the *Recipient Chain* on the *Origin Chain*.
 - `destination: DestId` A universal destination ID which identifies the sub-account to be credited within the context of the *Recipient Chain*.

 ## FAX: Foreign Account Transfer

+An instructive message commanding the transfer of some amount of funds (measured in the native currency of the *Recipient Chain*) from the (presumed unique or otherwise primary) account owned by the *Origin Chain* to some other destination on the *Recipient Chain*.
+Typically only used for upward messages.

 An *Amount of Funds*, measured in the *Native Currency* of the *Recipient Chain* should be transfered from the *Sovereign Account* of the *Origin Chain* to the account identified by a universal `destination` identifier within the context of the *Recipient Chain*.